kochollas/Portfolio_view/Dashboards/04_dogBreed/README.md

 more costs one can use shinyapps.io

 4. Conclusion
 You can clone the app and run it on your own.
-Thanks for reading for any query reach out @kochol- lamikes@gmail.com
+Thanks for reading for any query reach out @kochollamikes@gmail.com